MonashAPS/cq23-game-server/README.md

 # CodeQuest Game Server 2023

 ## Purpose
 This repo is the game server for the 2023 Code Quest competition.
+The game implemented in this repo is a multiplayer tanks game where the objective is to destroy the opponent's tanks.

 ## installation
 Installation can be done with pip: